What's with the cartoon?

 Character ability 1: "Browse Through 涉猎 (shè liè)"

-During your drawing phase, you can choose to carry out the following action to replace the drawing of cards: Flip over 5 cards from the top of the deck and take 1 card of each suit (max 4 cards: 1 heart, 1 spade, 1 clubs, 1 diamonds).
+During the drawing phase, Lu Meng can choose to carry out the following action to replace the drawing of cards: Flip over 5 cards from the top of the deck and take 1 card of each suit (max 4 cards: 1 heart, 1 spade, 1 clubs, 1 diamonds).
 Discard the remainder.

 Character ability 2: "Strike at the Heart 攻心 (gōng xīn)"

-During your action phase, you can view all the on-hand cards of 1 player.
-You can then pick 1 card with a suit of "hearts" from this player's on-hand cards and display it for every player to see.
-After doing so, you can choose to either discard this "hearts" card or place it at the top of the deck.
+During the action phase, Lu Meng can view all the on-hand cards of 1 player.
+He can then pick 1 card with a suit of "hearts" from this player's on-hand cards and display it for every player to see.
+After doing so, Lu Meng can chose to either discard this "hearts" card or place it at the top of the deck.

 Ability's relation to story: